 On September 15, 2020, the Company closed a transaction to acquire Electrum's 60% interest in SSHL thereby acquiring control of SSHL.
-As consideration for the acquisition, the Company must pay Electrum an aggregate US\$15,000,000 in a combination of cash and common shares, of which US\$4,000,000 remains payable on or before September 15, 2021 (US\$2,000,000 in cash and US\$2,000,000 in shares based on the greater of the prior 20-day VWAP and the DMP of the shares).
-The Company has the option to pay all cash in lieu of shares and, to secure the remaining payment, the Company has agreed to pledge to Electrum the shares representing Electrum's 60% interest in SSHL.
+As consideration for the acquisition, the Company must pay Electrum an aggregate US\$15,000,000 in a combination of cash and common shares, of which US\$4,000,000 remained payable as at July 31, 2021 and which was paid on September 14, 2021 as to US\$2,000,000 in cash and issuance of 7,971,878 common shares equal to US\$2,000,000 based on the greater of the prior 20-day volume weighted average trading price and the Discounted Market Price of the shares.

-During the fiscal year, the Company closed brokered and non-brokered private placements for gross proceeds of \$14,456,000 and received \$6,275,960 from stock option and share purchase warrant exercises.
-Subsequent to the year-end, the Company closed additional brokered and non-brokered private placements for gross proceeds of \$12,000,000 and received \$2,446,700 from stock option and share purchase warrant exercises.
+During the fiscal quarter, the Company closed brokered and non-brokered private placements for gross proceeds of \$12,000,000 and received \$1,429,075 from stock option and share purchase warrant exercises.
+Subsequent to the period-end, the Company received a further \$1,034,025 from share purchase warrant exercises.

-Net proceeds from the above will be used for: exploration at CLM, including a mineral resource update on the project scheduled for Q4 2021; payment of the remaining balance due to Electrum; new green fields drilling at El Sol; exploration at Oro which is scheduled to commence in Q4 2021 and general working capital purposes.
+Net proceeds from the above have been and are being used for: exploration at CLM, including a mineral resource update on the project; payment of the remaining balance due to Electrum; new green fields drilling at El Sol; exploration at Oro and general working capital purposes.

-K. Outstanding Equity and Convertible Securities
+I. Outstanding Equity and Convertible Securities